By Kevin McNeish updated on 07/09/2015

 Hardening Your Code

 As part of the incremental process of building an app, you need to take a look at your code and ask the question, "What could go wrong?"
-Typically, one of the biggest variables to consider is your users.
-They will constantly surprise you by using your app in ways you didn't even consider.
+One of the biggest variables to consider is your users.
+They will constantly surprise you by using your app in ways you don't expect.
 I've worked with quite a few development teams over the years, and I have yet to see a case where developers weren't astonished by watching people use their software.
 When it comes to app development, it is critical that you let others kick the tires on your app before submitting it to the App Store.
-Their feedback will absolutely improve the quality of your app's user experience.
+Their feedback will absolutely improve your app's user experience.